One Pot Rustic German Goulash Recipe

 Check the dates on your spices

 Spices (especially ground spices) lose their flavor over time.
-Most spices will be good to use for 6 months to a year, and whole spices can last for up to 2 years.
-You want to make sure that your paprika and caraway are flavorful and the best way to do that is with your NOSE.
+Most ground spices will be good for six months to a year, and whole spices can last up to 2 years.
+You want to ensure that your paprika and caraway are flavorful, and the best way to do that is with your NOSE.
 Smell the spices.
-If the aroma is muted, they’re probably old and you’ll want to replenish your stock before making this German goulash.
+If the aroma is muted, they’re probably old, and you’ll want to replenish your stock before making this German goulash.

 Use a good quality beef stock

-I like to use my homemade beef stock (it uses beef neck bones), but you can also use a good store bought brand.
+I like to use my homemade beef stock (made from beef neck bones), but you can also use a good store-bought brand.
 Just be sure to get the low-sodium version.
-As it cooks, the liquids in the German goulash evaporate somewhat to thicken it — and if you use a full-sodium stock it can over-salt the dish.
+As it cooks, the liquids in the German goulash evaporate somewhat to thicken it — and if you use a full-sodium stock, it can over-salt the dish.

 Can I make German goulash ahead of time?

 Yes.
 Follow the directions through the braising, but don’t add the sour cream.
-Let the goulash cool to room temperature and refrigerate it in a sealed container for up to 3-4 days.
-Reheat it in a heavy pot or dutch oven and stir in the sour cream just before serving.
+Let the goulash cool to room temperature and refrigerate it in a sealed container for 3-4 days.
+Reheat it in a heavy pot or Dutch oven and stir in the sour cream before serving.

 Can I freeze goulash?

 Yes.
 Freeze it in plastic storage containers for up to 3 months.
-Defrost completely before reheating over medium heat.
+Defrost entirely before reheating over medium heat.

 How long will it keep in the refrigerator?